anteloe/elastic-playground/README.md

 # Elastic Playground

-This repo consists solely of a docker-compose file which starts an Elasticsearch Server with Single Node cluster with a Kibana Server connected to it.
+This repo consists solely of a docker-compose file which starts an Elasticsearch multi-node cluster with a Kibana Server connected to it.

 ## Pre-Requisites